Event-triggered Learning for Linear Quadratic Control: Conclusion

 \section{Conclusion}

-In this article, we propose event-triggered learning for control as a novel concept to trigger model learning when needed.
-Thus, we obtain a highly flexible control scheme that leverages well known results from LQR and combines them with tools from statistical learning theory.
+In this article, we propose a Chernoff type learning trigger to trigger model learning when needed based on the distribution of LQR cost function.
+Thus, we obtain a highly flexible control scheme that leverages well-known results from LQR and combines them with tools from statistical learning theory.
 By explicitly computing the moment generating function of the LQR cost function, we are able to tailor learning triggers tightly to the problem at hand.

 The derived learning triggers are extensively validated in numerical simulation and yield the expected results.
-Furthermore, we show in a hardware experiment that the approach can be applied to a real system, where it effectively detects change and reduces the incurred control cost and steady-state variance.
+Furthermore, we show in a hardware experiment that the approach can be applied to a real system, where it effectively detects the change and reduces the incurred control cost and steady-state variance.